ArturStahov/test_work/README.md

 # Finance Fast Micro service.

 ## This is an educational project carried out by a group of GoIT students.
-The team was tasked with coming up with a project theme, designing a solution, organizing the work and implementing the task within two days.
+The team set the task to come up with a project theme, design a solution, organize the work and complete the task within two days.

 ### The application has functionality:
 - User authorization and new user registration